-Until recently not many people knew what Whispering Angel was, but the same goes for Billie Eyelish or Greta Thunberg.
+Until recently not many mainstream people knew what Whispering Angel was, but the same goes for Billie Eilish or Greta Thunberg.
 But that’s the level of stardom we’re now working at, because LVMH are now onboard.

 The world famous luxury brand bought a 55% stake in Château d’Esclans, the winemaker behind Whispering Angel, in December and it’s more than likely that the marketing behind the wine may even start to rival the taste.